Melanoma Facts and Stats

 Melanoma diagnoses are increasing at epidemic rates.
 You can help make a difference by knowing and sharing the facts about melanoma.

 NEW: The MRF is proud to offer the Melanoma Fact Sheet in the following languages:

 Melanoma Diagnosis Facts

-In 2017, over 160,000 Americans are expected to be diagnosed with melanoma.
-Of these, approximately, 87,000 will be diagnosed with invasive (Stage I, II, III or IV) melanoma and another 74,000 will be diagnosed with melanoma in situ (Stage 0).
+- In 2019, over 192,000 Americans are expected to be diagnosed with melanoma.
+Of these, more than 96,000 will be diagnosed with invasive (Stage I, II, III or IV) melanoma and nearly 96,000 will be diagnosed with melanoma in situ (Stage 0).